AzimMuradov/stardew-valley-designer/README.md

 ## Features

 - Working layout editor (currently for shed, big shed and standard farm only)
-- Basic editor tools (hand, pen, eraser, select)
+- Basic editor tools (hand, pen, eraser, select, eye dropper)
 - Layers support
+- Furniture support
 - History manager (undo, redo)
 - Savedata import
 - Ability to save plan as an image

-There are currently no way to save the plan for later modifications.
+_There are currently no way to save the plan for later modifications.
-It's currently the #1 priority.
+It's currently the #1 priority._

 ![1.png](docs/user/imgs/1.png)